On this page:

 Research

 On-site research and fieldwork are vital components of the anthropology discipline.
-You may have the opportunity to join faculty on research trips, such as to New Zealand, Portugal, and Mexico, to assist on archaeological excavations or perform ethnographic research.
+You may have the opportunity to join faculty on research trips to places like New Zealand, Portugal, and Mexico, to assist on archaeological excavations or perform ethnographic research.
+You’ll also have the opportunity to be involved in faculty-led research projects on or around campus.
+Examples of past projects include researching life in the rural mid-west, including immigrant experiences; conducting and transcribing interviews in Spanish with Mexican immigrant mothers; and collecting data with school teachers and personnel, support program volunteers, and civic leaders in the Morris area.

 The Undergraduate Research Symposium (URS) offers students an opportunity to present research plus scholarly and creative work.
 Types of presentations include posters, oral presentations, and short or abbreviated theatrical, dance, or musical performances.